 Briefly, the facts and circumstances in connection with the riot are as follows: The Twenty-fourth United States Infantry was located near the city of Houston, Tex.
-On the night of August 23, 1917, a large number of soldiers, acting jointly and in pursuance of a common intent, went to the city and attacked numerous citizens, killing several, wounding others, and destroyed a lot of prop-erty.
-This was done in defiance of orders of the commanding officer, who had issued orders to the effect that the men should disarm and remain in camp.
+On the night of August 23, 1917, a large number of soldiers, acting jointly and in pursuance of a common intent, went to the city and attacked numerous citizens, killing several, wounding others, and destroyed a lot of property.
+This was done in defiance of orders of the commanding officer, who had insured orders to the effect that the man should disagree and remain in comm issued orders to the effect that the men should disarm and remain in camp.

-It is deemed unnecessary to enter into a detailed description of the many wild and vicious acts performed on that occasion, because of the fact that this case was thoroughly aired in the press of the country and it is a matter about which
+It is deemed unnecessary to enter into a detailed description of the many wild and vicious acts performed on that occasion, because of the fact that this case was thoroughly aired in the press of the country and it is a matter about which Members of Congress and the people generally are well informed.

-Members of Congress and the people generally are well informed.
 The soldiers participating in the riot were tried before general court-martial.
 Several suffered the death penalty, and many others were sentenced to penal servitude for their violation of law on that occasion.